Table of Contents

 You want a subscription model for your business that increases revenue and keeps customers.
 You think about either Stripe, a payment platform, or Recurly, a customer-driven one to handle your billing.
 Which do you choose?

-Customer feedback and subscription analytics will help you clarify the journey towards registering, renewing, upgrading, and canceling your software.
+Customer feedback and subscription analytics will help you understand the process of registering, renewing, upgrading, and canceling your software.

 Now that you better understand how to handle your subscription business, you can apply this knowledge as you read this article.
 Let’s jump right in and get you going towards picking the best subscription billing platform for you.